yifanwu0909/Interview-Prep/Behavioral_Questions.md

 ## Biggest challenge at BDO
+- **Situation**: In the same project for the Cooperative of American Physicians, one of the key tasks was to enrich the client's on-premise database with public data.
+The challenge was that the database was hosted on-premise/a.k.a a local machine to cut cost, while our entire pipeline was set up in Azure, which is a cloud-based environment.
+- **Task**: My main challenge was to ensure seamless data flow between the on-premise database and our cloud-based Azure pipeline.
+This was crucial for the model to access and process the data efficiently.
+- **Action**: I initially tried to establish a direct connection between the Azure cloud environment and the on-premise database.
+However, this approach faced several hurdles, mainly due to network compatibility and security issues.
+After extensive research and troubleshooting, which involved reading numerous blog posts and technical documents, I ended up building a secure virtual network and place the Docker container, which ran the model, under this network.
+I then rerouted all traffic to the model endpoint through this virtual network.
+This process was complex and required me to escalate the issue to Microsoft's official dev support team and the network admin on client's side, because I encountered limitations due to restricted network setting permissions.
+It was crucial for me to break down the technical details in a way that was easy to grasp and to ensure they were comfortable with the approach, especially since it involved keeping their data on-premise to cut costs.
+- **Result**: After nearly two weeks of hard effort and collaboration with Microsoft's support team, the issue was successfully resolved.
+This solution not only ensured the secure and efficient flow of data between the on-premise database and the cloud environment but also enhanced the overall reliability of our data pipeline.
+It was all about keeping everyone on the same page.
+I made sure to keep the client looped in with regular updates - kind of like translating tech-speak into everyday language.
+And when things got really technical, I wasn't shy about pulling in some extra brainpower.
+We had a great team at BDO, and reaching out to Microsoft's support team was a game-changer, too.
+It's amazing how much you can achieve when you combine a bit of teamwork with open and honest communication.

 [Back to TOC](#Behavioral-Questions)

 ## Why do you want to leave your job?
+Firstly, I greatly value the experiences I've had in my current role, and I've learned a lot from the challenges presented.

+The allocated project budget does not match the amount of work it requires to deliver a satisfying solution.
+This comes from the underestimation of the workload needed for developing full-scale ML solutions and it has really taken a tole on my work-life balance.
+Moreover, due to the short project timelines, our solutions tend to focus on the short term.
+However Managing the performance of ML pipelines and and data drift is a long-term progress it is just simply not feasible in the current setting.
+While I appreciate opportunities for growth, the rapid pace without adequate time for skill acquisition has been challenging.

+I ready for a fresh challenge.

 [Back to TOC](#Behavioral-Questions)

 ## What is your biggest achievement?
+My greatest achievement was in my previous role where I built a prototype pipeline that automatically gather data and train model in iterative fashion.
+It was achieved by packaging python code inside various docker containers, plugging the containers into AWS Sagemaker tasks, and orchestrating different components by using AWS step function.
+This frees up machine learning team from day-to-day cumbersome work, which takes the majority of their time, and to work on more advanced research-oriented work without loosing visibility and control of the model training process.
+And the result of this is improved team productivity and level of skill set across the whole machine learning team.

 [Back to TOC](#Behavioral-Questions)

 ## What's your ideal work environment?
+My ideal work environment is positive and has a good work-life balance, is one where everyone in the team supports each other and seeks to continually grow and improve, and where I would get to use my data science skill to help solve real life business problem.

 [Back to TOC](#Behavioral-Questions)

 ## What questions do you have for us?
+- Where you guys at in your gas technician route optimization project?
+- Can you talk about company culture?
+- What advice would you give to the successful candidate who wants to excel in the role?
+- What's the typical day-to-day look like for this role?
+- What are the next steps of the process and when could I contact you to find out the results of my interview?
+- How would you describe the management style of the organization?

 [Back to TOC](#Behavioral-Questions)